Book a Tour

 Things to Do

 Auckland rewards the curious.
-Our guides connect you with experiences that go deeper than the postcard views — the food, the culture, the coastline, and the people.
+Our guides connect you with experiences that go deeper than the postcard views — the food, the culture, the coastline, and the stories behind the city.

 • Harbour Sailing

-Experience the City of Sails from the water — cruise the Waitematā Harbour, take an America's Cup yacht experience, or catch the ferry to Devonport or Rangitoto Island for a volcanic hike.
+Experience the City of Sails from the water — cruise the Waitematā Harbour, take an America's Cup yacht experience, or catch the ferry to Devonport or Rangitoto Island for a volcanic hike above the treeline.

 • 🍴